-Strategic Goal 3: To pr ovide responsive lea adership i n competition policy and law th quarter.
-For example, the Quarterly Report for Conditions imposed in Q1 (April - June in FYx), must be submitted before the end of July in FYx. hrough collaboration and leveraging advanced digital tools and profess ional experti .
-Effectiveness and well governed institution.
-18. Improved agility of our business processes 31. % of supplier invoices paid within 20 days.
+Strategic Goal 3: To prov vide responsive lea dership i n competition policy and law th quarter.
+For example, the Quarterly Report for Conditions imposed in Q1 (April - June in FYx), must be submitted before the end of July in FYx. ional expertis 5.
+Effectiveness 1 and well governed institution.
+8. Improved agility of our business processes 31. % of supplier invoices paid within 20 days.
 Definition The KPI includes payment of suppliers of the Competition Commission, as guided by National Treasury.
 Purpose The purpose of the indicator is to ensure an efficient supply chain services which does not disadvantage the service providers, most importantly the SMEs and HDPs.
 Method of Calculation & Collection of Data/Evidence The indicator will be calculated as a percentage of payments paid to service providers.
 Of the payments made in the quarter/year, what percentage was paid within 20 days?".
 The turnaround time only start when all the relevant and valid information required by the Commission has been submitted to the central email address.
-Finance The measure will be valid invoices sent to the central email address.
-Achievement of this target is denoted by the report (Finance Report) submitted to the Commission/EXCO meeting.
+Finance